Bethe–Salpeter equation: Rainbow-ladder approximation

 In principle the interaction kernel K contains all possible two-particle-irreducible interactions that can occur between the two constituents.
-Thus, in practical calculations one has to model it and only choose a subset of the interactions.
-As in quantum field theories, interaction is described via the exchange of particles (e.g. photons in quantum electrodynamics, or gluons in quantum chromodynamics), the most simple interaction is the exchange of only one of these force-particles.
+In order to carry out practical calculations one has to model it by choosing a subset of the interactions.
+As in quantum field theories, interaction is described via the exchange of particles (e.g. photons in QED, or gluons in quantum chromodynamics), other than contact interactions the most simple interaction is modeled by the exchange of only one of these force-carrying particles with a known propagator.

-As the Bethe–Salpeter equation sums up the interaction infinitely many times, the resulting Feynman graph has the form of a ladder (or rainbow).
+As the Bethe–Salpeter equation sums up the interaction infinitely many times from a perturbative view point, the resulting Feynman graph resembles the form of a ladder (or rainbow), hence the name of this approximation.

-While in quantum electrodynamics the ladder approximation caused problems with crossing symmetry and gauge invariance and thus crossed ladder terms had to be included, in quantum chromodynamics this approximation is used phenomenologically quite a lot to calculate hadron masses, since it respects chiral symmetry breaking and therefore is an important part of the generation of these masses.
+While in QED the ladder approximation caused problems with crossing symmetry and gauge invariance, indicating the inclusion of crossed-ladder terms.
+In quantum chromodynamics (QCD) this approximation is frequently used phenomenologically to calculate hadron mass and its structure in terms of Bethe—Salpeter amplitudes and Faddeev amplitudes, a well-known Ansatz of which is proposed by Maris and Tandy.
+Such an Ansatz for the dressed quark-gluon vertex within the rainbow-ladder truncation respects chiral symmetry and its dynamical breaking, which therefore is an important modeling of the strong nuclear interaction.
+As an example the structure of pions can be solved applying the Maris—Tandy Ansatz from the Bethe—Salpeter equation in Euclidean space.